InfuseAI/primehub-site/docs/guide_manual/admin-group.md

 ### Model Deployment

-This alpha feature is hidden until the [feature flag](../references/feature-flag) is set `True`; Groups with enabled model deployment are able to deploy/serve models via [Model Deployment](../model-deployment-feature).
+This feature is hidden until the [feature flag](../references/feature-flag) is set `True`; Groups with enabled model deployment are able to deploy/serve models via [Model Deployment](../model-deployment-feature).

 ### Shared Volume